Professor of History (Leave of absence, Academic Year 2015-2016)

 Alan Mikhail is a historian of the early modern Muslim world, the Ottoman Empire, and Egypt whose research and teaching focus mostly on the history of empires and environments.

-He received his Ph.D. from the University of California, Berkeley, and was a member of the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford University before coming to Yale in 2010.
+He received his Ph.D. from the University of California, Berkeley, where his dissertation won the Malcolm H. Kerr Award of the Middle East Studies Association and Berkeley’s James H. Kettner Award.
+He was a member of the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford University before coming to Yale in 2010.

-His articles have appeared in the American Historical Review, Comparative Studies in Society and History, the International Journal of Middle East Studies, the Journal of the Economic and Social History of the Orient, History Compass, the Bulletin of the History of Medicine; and, in Arabic, in al-Ruznama, Akhbar al-Adab, and Wijhat Nazar.
-Professor Mikhail serves on the editorial boards of Environmental History and the International Journal of Middle East Studies.
+His articles have appeared in journals such as the American Historical Review; Environmental History; Comparative Studies in Society and History; Global Environment; International Labor and Working-Class History; the International Journal of Middle East Studies; Comparative Studies of South Asia, Africa and the Middle East; the Journal of the Economic and Social History of the Orient; History Compass; the Bulletin of the History of Medicine; and, in Arabic, in al-Rūznāma, Akhbār al-Adab, and Wijhāt Naẓar.

 His research has been supported by the Council of American Overseas Research Centers, the Andrew W. Mellon Foundation, the Fulbright-Hays Commission, the American Research Center in Egypt, the Institute of Turkish Studies, and Yale’s MacMillan Center for International and Area Studies.

 Professor Mikhail teaches undergraduate and graduate courses in the history of the early modern Muslim world and Mediterranean, the Ottoman Empire, and environmental history.